gntlmnoffice/archlinux-guide/settings.md

 ## Configure GTK and Qt themes
 - Install a *GTK* theme.
 I use *Adwaita*, to install it, install `gtk3` for the *GTK 3* version and `gnome-themes-extra` for the *GTK 2* version.
 - Install a cursor theme.
-I use *Breeze Snow*, to install it, install `breeze-snow-cursor-theme` from the *AUR*.
+I use *Breeze Snow* and *Breeze Obsidian*, to install it, install `breeze-snow-cursor-theme` and `breeze-obsidian-cursor-theme` from the *AUR*.
 - Install an icon theme.
 I use *Papirus Dark*, to install it, install `papirus-gtk-icon-theme` from the *AUR*.
 - Install `xfce4-settings` from the official repo and run `xfce4-appearance-settings` to set the theme for GTK 2 and 3.
 > **Note**: This adds key bindings to the system that I only know how to remove manually, by running `xfce4-keyboard-settings` and deleting the entries.